dreamsafari/ocserv-auto-config/README.md

 ## Prerequisite:

 You must have a domain managed by cloudflare.
-You also need to know your **Global API Key** which can be found at the bottom of your "My Profile" section.
+You also need to know your **Global API Key** which can be found at the bottom of the "My Profile" section.

 ## Usgage: